-The S–M is EU size 36–41 (approximately suited for U.S. women’s sizes 5–9), while the L–XL is best for EU size 41–46 (approximately U.S. men’s 9–14).
-Both sizes are available in two colors—a mismatched blue and yellow combo and a red and muted green combo.
+The S is EU size 35.5–38 (approximately suited for U.S. women’s sizes 5.5–8), M is EU size 38.5–41 (approximately U.S. women’s size 8.5–11), while the L is best for EU size 42–46 (approximately U.S. women’s 11.5–14).
+These socks are available in three colors—a mismatched bright blue and yellow combo, a light blue and teal combo, and a red and muted green combo.

 In addition to being sustainable, the bamboo material these socks are made with have antimicrobial properties that help ward off bad smells.
 Other thoughtful details include cushioned soles for comfort, plus reinforced heels and toes for durability.

 - Buy now: Women’s Everyday Compression Socks, $28, bombas.com; Men’s Everyday Compression Socks, $28, bombas.com

 - Materials: 64 percent cotton, 17 percent polyester, 13 percent nylon, 6 percent spandex

 Bombas makes its Everyday Compression Socks with medium 15–20 mmHg compression levels, a special honeycomb knit arch support system (great for people with high arches), as well as a seamless toe, a Y-stitched heel, and above-the-heel cushioning that extends to the toe.
 All of these small details make them some of the most comfortable compression socks on the market.